vincentarelbundock/marginaleffects/README.md

 ## What?

-This online book introduces a conceptual framework and the `marginaleffects` package for `R` and `Python`.
+This online book introduces a conceptual framework to clearly define statistical quantities of interest, and the `marginaleffects` package to estimate those quantities in `R` and `Python`.
 This software can facilitate the interpretation of [over 100 classes of statistical models](https://marginaleffects.com/vignettes/supported_models.html), including linear, GLM, GAM, mixed-effects, bayesian, categorical